Juppi88/mylly-engine/engine/README.md

 ### platform

-Platform-specific code, including low-level input handling and window creation.
+Platform-specific code, including low-level input hook and window creation.
 Platform-specific renderer code is stored into sub-directories of _renderer_.

 ### renderer